For any moderate to severe head injuries call for medical help right away. While waiting for medical ambulance follow these first aid steps.

 Hypersensitivity to light, noise, touch, smell or taste

 A persistent Headache.

 Convulsions or seizures

 3. What are the types of Brain Injury?

-Mainly there are 2 types of brain injury and both affects the brain’s normal functioning.
+Mainly there are 2 types of brain injury and both affect the brain’s normal functioning.

 Traumatic Brain Injury (TBI) is the alteration of brain function caused by an external force or by a trauma such as road accidents, falls.

-Acquired Brain Injury (ABI) is the damage at cellular level and many a times this is from a tumour.
+Acquired Brain Injury (ABI) is the damage at a cellular level and many a time this is from a tumor.
 Ex: Stroke, Brain Haemorrhage etc.

 4. What are the different types of treating Head Injury?